Belen, New Mexico: History

 The residents of Valencia County spent nearly 30 years from 1846 to 1875 disputing where the county seat should be located.
 Valencia, north of Belén, was the county seat in 1846, followed by Peralta in 1847.
 Valencia reclaimed the county seat in 1849, only to lose it to Tomé in 1852.
 Belén captured the county seat from Tomé 20 years later but lost it to Tomé two short years later in 1874.
 Finally, in 1875, Los Lunas claimed the county seat and remains the county seat to this day.

 In the late winter of 1862, Belén, an ally of the Union, become entangled in the Civil War when the town briefly fell under Confederate control after 400 Confederate soldiers marched into Belén.
-By summer, however, the Confederate army had completely withdrawn from New Mexico.
+By summer, however, the Confederate army had withdrawn from New Mexico.

 In 1880, the Atchison, Topeka, and Santa Fe Railway reached Belén during the construction of a rail line to El Paso.
-In 1884, the General Land Office, through the authority of President Ulysses S. Grant, established the Town of Belén.
+In 1884, the United States General Land Office, through the authority of President Ulysses S. Grant, established the Town of Belén.
 By the turn of the century, local merchant John Becker had designed a commercial and residential plan for the town.
 Becker's plan laid out Belén on a grid, extending from a commercial center with two grand avenues — Becker Avenue and Dalies Avenue.
 Originally, all of the town's streets were to be named after Spanish explorers, such as Coronado, but were quickly changed to the last names of the town's founders, such as Becker, Paul Dalies, and Charles Reinken.

 In 1907, the Belén Cutoff for the Santa Fe Railway was completed, connecting Amarillo with Belén.
 Prior to the Belén Cutoff, trains used the steep Raton Pass on the Colorado and New Mexico border.
 The cutoff made it possible for many more trains to travel east and west across the United States.
-Facilities at Belén included a large roundhouse and a classification yard, serving also branches southward to El Paso and northward through Albuquerque to Colorado.
-Today, Belén remains a major refueling station for BNSF Railway, where an average of 110 trains travel through Belén in a 24-hour period on the Southern Transcon.
+Facilities at Belén included a large roundhouse and a classification yard, also serving branches southward to El Paso and northward through Albuquerque to Colorado.
+The Belen Harvey House (now the Harvey House Museum) adjacent to the station served railroad passengers.
+Today, Belén remains a major refueling station for the BNSF Railway, where an average of 110 trains travel through Belén per day on the Southern Transcon.